 What is a retinal break (tear) and retinal detachment ?
 How does it occur?

-In most cases, the vitreous gel typically separates smoothly as it pulls away from the surface of the retina in most cases.
-However, it a few patients, the gel may be firmly attached or attached to an anatomically weakened area of the retina.
+In most cases, the vitreous gel typically separates smoothly as it pulls away from the surface of the retina.
+However, in a few patients, the gel may be firmly attached or attached to an anatomically weakened area of the retina.
 In the process of pulling away, this can cause a tear on the retina.
 Following the tear, fluid within the eye can find its way behind the tear beneath the retina.
 This causes the retina to be lifted away from the wall of the eyeball.
-This is known as retinal detachment.
-This is a sight-threatening condition.
+This is known as a retinal detachment which can be a sight-threatening condition

 Sudden onset of flashing lights with increased floaters or hair-like objects, o the perception of a shadowy curtain covering a portion of your vision might indicate a retinal tear or detachment.
 You are advised to see your ophthalmologist immediately, as it has the potential to quickly lead to blindness.
 Book an appointment here.

 Types of Retinal Detachments

 This is the most common form of retinal detachment, and is caused by a tear or break in the retina (as described above).
 This allows fluid to seep under the retina separating it from the back layer of the eyeball (the retinal pigment epithelium).

 This form of retinal detachment occurs when scar tissue caused by abnormal new vessels (neovascularization), chronic inflammation or severe injury, forms on the surface of the retina.
 The contraction of the scar pulls the retina away from the back of the eyeball.
 Tractional retinal detachment can also cause tears and holes on the retina further complicating the problem.